How to prevent coronavirus from affecting your anxiety

 If you are living with anxiety, you may be finding your thoughts and feelings related to the coronavirus outbreak incredibly overwhelming.
 We understand that it can feel extremely challenging to navigate through the news and information at the minute, and that it is likely having a knock on effect on your daily life, impacting your mood, sleep and appetite, and leaving you feeling drained.

 Coronavirus is at the forefront of all our minds, and is something that is causing many people to worry.
 Worry and fear are completely natural emotions that we are programmed to experience.
-But for those with anxiety, we recognise that this fear can be so intense that it becomes a burden which alters thoughts, feelings, mood and behaviours.
+But for those with mental health conditions like anxiety, we recognise that this fear can be so intense that it becomes a burden which alters thoughts, feelings, mood and behaviours.

 While it is important for us all to stay up to date with the latest information, it is also crucial that we remain safe and sensible to reduce the impact it has on our mental wellbeing.